Max-le/wikipython-server/README.md

 # wikipython-server
-This is the server side ( working as an API ) of the app WIkipython, which provides translations based on Wiktionary's data
+This is the server side ( working as an API ) of the app Wikipython, which provides translations based on Wiktionary's data

 ---
 HOW TO USE THE API :